Accountability Within A Strong Support Group

 Get a Coach

 A neutral third party can help take some of the stress off you and help make life easier.
 This person should be someone you can relate to, trust and feel comfortable talking with.
-At Foundation Nutrition, coaching is completely personalized to help you feel your best.
+At Salus Nutrition, coaching is completely personalized to help you feel your best.
 Working strategically with science as the backbone, we’ll teach you how to become more aware of your mind and body connection and the impact that it can have on your overall health.

 Check in with yourself daily.
 And remember to listen to your body.
 When I’m stressed, I tend to hold tension in my shoulders immediately.
 That’s a sign to take a step back, call myself out and dive a little deeper into what is really bothering me: am I sleep deprived, over-training, under-eating, over-stressed?

 When you check in with yourself it’s a great way to be in the present moment, get back on track with your goals and learn about yourself on a deeper level.

 When we learn about our bodies, we then get to own the power to change the way we feel.